 Signatures-In-Lieu of Filing Fee Petitions do not need to be filed at the same time.
-They may be filed throughout the Signatures-in-Lieu of Filing Fee Petitions filing period: December 27, 2013 through February 20, 2014, 5:00 p.m. for all candidates except for those running for Superior Court Judicial offices who shall file Signatures-in-Lieu of Filing Fee Petitions by February 5, 2014, 5:00 p.m. § 8106

-Upon receipt of the minimum number of Signatures-in-Lieu of Filing Fee Petition signatures required, or a sufficient combination of such signatures and pro rata Filing Fee, the Registrar of Voters shall issue Nomination Papers provisionally.
+They may be filed throughout the Signatures-in-Lieu of Filing Fee Petitions filing period: January 1, 2016 through February 25, 2016, 5:00 p.m. for all candidates except for those running for Superior Court Judicial offices who shall file Signatures-in-Lieu of Filing Fee Petitions by February 10, 2016, 5:00 p.m. § 8106 Upon receipt of the minimum number of Signatures-in-Lieu of Filing Fee Petition signatures required, or a sufficient combination of such signatures and pro rata Filing Fee, the Registrar of Voters shall issue Nomination Papers provisionally.
 Within 10 days after receipt of a petition, the Registrar of Voters shall notify the candidate of any deficiency.
 The candidate shall then, prior to the close of the nomination period, either submit a supplemental petition, or pay a pro rata portion of the Filing Fee, to cover the deficiency.

 EXCEPTION: The Filing Fee for the office of Superior Court Judge shall be paid upon the filing of the candidate's Declaration of Intention to become a candidate.
 All Filing Fees are nonrefundable.
-Therefore, Signatures-in-Lieu of Filing Fee Petitions must be filed at the time a candidate for Superior Court Judge files a Declaration of Intention, which is between December 27, 2013 through February 5, 2014, 5:00 p.m. § 8105(b)
+Therefore, Signatures-in-Lieu of Filing Fee Petitions must be filed at the time a candidate for Superior Court Judge files a Declaration of Intention, which is between February 1, 2016 through February 10, § 8105(b)

-EXCEPTION: If an incumbent Superior Court Judge fails to file a Declaration of Intention by February 5, 2014, 5:00 p.m., the filing period for Signatures-in-Lieu of Filing Fee Petitions for that particular office is extended to February 10, 2014, 5:00 p.m. for persons other than the incumbent. § 8023(b)
+EXCEPTION: If an incumbent Superior Court Judge fails to file a Declaration of Intention by February 10, 2016, 5:00 p.m., the filing period for Signatures-in-Lieu of Filing Fee Petitions for that particular office is extended to February 15, 2016, 5:00 p.m. for persons other than the incumbent. § 8023(b)